The Easy, 12-Step Guide On How To Prevent Emails From Going To Spam

-Wouldn’t it be great if there were a program that would just tell you if your emails were likely to get caught by spam filters?
+Wouldn’t it be great if there were a program that would just tell you if your emails were likely to get caught by spam filters or if they’re still even valid at all?
 As it turns out, such applications exist.

-One of our favorites is called Is Not Spam.
+One of our favorites is called Emailable.
 Simply send your email to their provided email address in order to automatically receive a report on how likely your email is to go to a recipient’s spam folder.
-Tools like this aren’t foolproof, but they can give you a general idea of whether or not your emails look like spam.

 9. Have a Clear Sender Address